zhaoak/contact-identity-tracker/README.md

 - Should be able to enter new identities for contacts, which are individual presences on various services (phone number, online chat services, social media, etc)
+- Should be able to put contacts in any number of groups (for organizing based
+- on work, other types of contacts

 ### Using